Business cases of the projects we have completed

 Right before the production launch, we delegated the security roles and responsibilities between our personnel and the customer’s staff, conducted their training and put the system into commercial operation.

 The implementation of the system took us 8 months.

 Conclusions.
 As a result of the implementation, the bank received a modern Security Operations Center based on a real-time monitoring system for event logging and responding to security threats.
 Among other outcomes, we optimized some of the customer’s technological processes, discovered obsolete assets, improved server access control, set up the collection and storage of security event protocols in accordance with PCI DSS requirements and national requirements for the collection of forensic evidence acceptable in court.
 The bank successfully passed several external independent audits and became compliant with norms and standards.
 The total annual damage from security incidents has decreased manifold.

 (Company and organization names are under Non-disclosure Agreements)

 Our happy customers

-The H-X team has conducted a detailed project planning to assess the security of our infrastructure.
-They have showed a creative approach, and have properly implemented the security assessment plan.
-The security assessment has provided valuable information on priorities of security enhancements for our company, including strategic objectives and tactical activities.
+"The H-X team has conducted a detailed project planning to assess the security of our infrastructure.
+They have shown a creative approach, and have properly implemented the security assessment plan.
+The security assessment has provided valuable information on the priorities to enhance our company's security, including strategic objectives and tactical activities."

-We were facing serious challenges related to our customers' requirements for formal compliance with international and industry information security standards.
-The H-X team very quickly helped us to evaluate and fill the current organizational and technical gaps, and they continue to help.
+"We were facing serious challenges related to our customers' requirements for formal compliance with international and industry information security standards.
+The H-X team very quickly helped us to evaluate and fill the current organizational and technical gaps, and they continue to help."

-The H-X team have completed a technical security assessment of one of our products, and we've been surprised by the high quality of the results.
-They've helped to improve the quality of our development and testing processes.
+"The H-X team has completed a technical security assessment of one of our products, and we've been surprised by the high quality results.
+They've helped us to improve the quality of our development and testing processes."